dan-fritchman/Thesis/content.md

 ### Chisel

-Explicitly designed for digital-circuit generators at the same home as Hdl21 (UC Berkeley), Chisel encodes RTL-level hardware in Scala-language classes.
+Explicitly designed for digital-circuit generators at the same home as Hdl21 (UC Berkeley), [Chisel](https://www.chisel-lang.org/) [@chisel12] encodes RTL-level hardware in Scala-language classes.
 It's the closest of the alternatives in spirit to Hdl21.
 (And it's aways more mature.)
 If you want big, custom, RTL-level circuits - processors, full SoCs, and the like - you should probably turn to Chisel instead.
 Chisel makes a number of decisions that make it less desirable for custom circuits, and have accordingly kept their designers' hands-off.

 The Chisel library's primary goal is producing a compiler-style intermediate representation (FIRRTL) to be manipulated by a series of compiler-style passes.
 We like the compiler-style IR (and may some day output FIRRTL).
 But custom circuits really don't want that compiler.
 The point of designing custom circuits is dictating exactly what comes out - the compiler _output_.
 The compiler is, at best, in the way.